julstpierre/PenalizedGLMM/README.md

 pglmmBIC = PenalizedGLMM.GIC(modelfit, :BIC);
 ```

-The number of selected predictors using AIC and BIC are equal to

 ## 3. Calculate Polygenic Risk Score (PRS) on test individuals

 To make predictions on the test set, we convert PLINK genotype to matrix, using the package [SnpArrays.jl](https://openmendel.github.io/SnpArrays.jl/latest/).
 We convert to additive model (default) and impute missing values.